AsoStrife/Framework7-Facebook-Login/README.md

 // Import fb_handler
 import fb from './handlers/fb_handler.js'

+(async () => {
     // Authenticate the user.
-It will open the Facebook popup asking the user if he wants to authenticate with his account.

-let login_response = await fb.login()
+It will open the Facebook popup asking the user if he wants to authenticate with his account. let login_response = await fb.login()
     console.log(login_response)

-// Get the status of the authentication. eg. connected, with the accessToken let login_status = await fb.get_login_status() console.log(login_status)
+    // Get the status of the authentication. eg. connected, with the 		accessToken let login_status = await fb.get_login_status()
+    console.log(login_status)

     // Get user basic information. eg.id, name, email let profile_response = await fb.profile()
     console.log(profile_response)

     // Get user profile picture.
     let picture = await fb.picture()
     console.log(picture)
+})();
 ```

-To see a more complete example check the `routes.js` file in which there is the implementation visible in the gif at the beginning of the readme.
+To see a more complete example check the `./js/routes.js` file in which there is the implementation visible in the gif at the beginning of the readme.

 > jQuery is used only for UI purpose.